nadiamariduena/python-intro-2024-privat/z_PYgame/a__about__MULTIPLE_game_LOOPS.md

 ### 🟨 Complexity:

 - - Multiple game loops can significantly increase the complexity of your code.
 Managing the synchronization between different loops and ensuring they interact correctly can become cumbersome.

+### 🟨 Performance:

+- - Each game loop adds its own overhead.

+- - 📌 **Depending on how they are implemented, they might lead to performance issues**, such as **increased CPU usage or frame rate** drops, especially if they are not well optimized.